-Shame is the core of our human lives here on earth.
-It is the marrow of the ego.
-Because of the way that we can’t love each other well enough, we all run around as if something is missing or as if something needs to be cut out of us.
-We know that if we aren’t loved well enough, some abstract something must be wrong and bad about us.
-We don’t know what it is.
-So we are on an endless quest either one direction or the other.
-Either to figure out what is so wrong and bad about us and fix it so we can be loved.
-Or try to prove to ourselves and the world that we are really good so we can be loved.
-Sometimes, we take both paths at once.
+People seem to be on an endless quest in one direction or the other.
+Either to figure out what is so wrong and bad about them and fix it so they can be loved.
+Or try to prove to themselves and to the world that they are really good so they can be loved.
+Sometimes, people try to take both paths at once.

 I am on an airplane headed to New York for a series of appearances on the east coast.
 Sitting here on the plane, I had a vision.
 The vision I saw is that people cut themselves off from their own personal power because of shame.
 A basic household is a collection of people vying for power.
 In a world where power has been so misused, to feel that someone has more power than you have makes you feel powerless.
 You think that when you are powerless someone is going to hurt you.
 So to prevent that hurt, you try to strip them of power and gain power.